fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

 <h5 align="center"><code>deliver</code> is part of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate beta deployments and releases for your iOS and Android apps.</h5>

 # Features
-- Upload hundreds of localised screenshots completely automatically
+- Upload hundreds of localized screenshots completely automatically
 - Upload a new ipa/pkg file to iTunes Connect without Xcode from any Mac
 - Maintain your app metadata locally and push changes back to iTunes Connect
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)